gradle/gradle/subprojects/docs/src/docs/release/notes.md

 (typically, changing only the body of a method), then we won't recompile `A`.
 Even finer-grained compile-avoidance can be achieved by enabling incremental compilation, as explained below.

+Some of the types of changes that do not affect the public API and so are ignored:

+- Changing a method body.
+- Changing a comment.
+- Adding, removing or changing private method or fields or inner classes.
+- Adding, removing or changing a resource.
+- Changing the name of Jars or directories in the classpath.

+This can greatly improve incremental build time, as Gradle now avoids recompiling source files simply to produce the same bytecode as last time.

 ### `@CompileClasspath` annotation for task properties

-Java compile avoidance is implemented using a new [`@CompileClasspath`](javadoc/org/gradle/api/tasks/CompileClasspath.html) annotation that can be attached to a task property, similar to `@InputFiles` or `@Classpath`.
-This annotation is also available for use in your own tasks as well, for those tasks that take a Java compile classpath.
-For example, you make have a task type that performs static analysis using the signatures of classes.
+Java compile avoidance is implemented using a new [`@CompileClasspath`](javadoc/org/gradle/api/tasks/CompileClasspath.html) annotation that can be attached to a task property, similar to the `@InputFiles` or `@Classpath` annotations.
+This new annotation is also available for use in your own tasks as well, for those tasks that take a Java compile classpath.
+For example, you may have a task that performs static analysis using the signatures of classes.
 You can use the `@CompileClasspath` annotation for this task instead of `@InputFiles` or `@Classpath`, to avoid running the task when the class signatures have not changed.

 ### Faster Java incremental compilation

 The Java incremental compiler has been significantly improved.
 In particular, it's now capable of dealing with constants in a smarter way.
-Due to the way constants are inlined by the Java compiler, previsous Gradle releases have always taken the conservative approach and recompiled everything.
+Due to the way constants are inlined by the Java compiler, previous Gradle releases have always taken the conservative approach and recompiled everything.
 Now it will avoid recompiling:

 - if a constant is found in a dependency, but that constant isn't used in your code
-- if a constant is changed in a dependency, but that constant wasn't used in your code
+- if a constant is changed in a dependency, but that constant isn't used in your code
 - if a change is made in a class containing a constant, but the value of the constant didn't change

 The new incremental compiler will recompile only the small subset of potentially affected classes.

-In addition, the incremental compiler is now backed by in-memory caches, avoiding a lot of disk I/O which slowed it down.
+In addition, the incremental compiler is now more efficient, and is now backed by in-memory caches, avoiding a lot of disk I/O which slowed it down in previous releases.

+### Stable Java incremental compilation

+The Java incremental compiler is now no longer incubating and is now considered stable.
+This Gradle release includes many bug fixes and improved performance for incremental Java compilation.
+Please give it a try.

+Note that incremental Java compilation is not yet enabled by default.
+It needs to be [activated explicitly](userguide/java_plugin.html#sec:incremental_compile).

 ### Annotation processor path for Java compilation